Cost-Effective Dispute Resolution · · 18 min read

 2. Clarify Your Goals: Take a moment to reflect on what you truly want from mediation.
 What’s your ideal outcome?
 Are there compromises you’d be willing to accept?
 Defining your objectives can help guide your approach.

 By following these steps, you can enhance your preparedness for negotiation, increasing the likelihood of a favorable resolution.
-Did you know that employment dispute resolution in Florida has a success rate ranging from 60% to 75%?
+Did you know that in Florida has a success rate ranging from 60% to 75%?
 This statistic underscores the potential effectiveness of this approach.
 Remember, you’re not alone in this journey; we’re here to support you every step of the way.

 Each box represents a crucial step in preparing for mediation.
 Follow the arrows to see how each step builds on the previous one, guiding you toward a successful negotiation.